How Long Does It Take to Sell a House?

 Note

-This data doesn’t include the time required to prep your home for sale.
-You’ll have to invest some time before your home ever hits the market.
+This data doesn't include the time required to prep your home for sale.
+Cleaning, decluttering, repairs, and staging can add several more weeks upfront.

 When selling your home, the process begins long before you list your house on the market.
 Let’s look at the preliminary steps, as well as marketing, and closing the deal.